daug32/TelegramMonitoring/README.md

 # TelegramMonitoring

-Provides background service that asks configured monitorings and sends their messages to specified Telegram chats.
+Provides a background service that forwards a message from monitoring to Telegram chat.
-This requires monitorings to have a GET api endpoint that returns a string
+This requires monitorings to have a GET api endpoint that returns a string.

 ## Configurating
 ### Configure scheduler